COMMENT: Fixed Recoverable Costs in Lower Value Clinical Negligence Claims consultation

 Posted on: 30th January 2017

-Commenting on today’s Department of Health consultation Introducing Fixed Recoverable Costs in Lower Value Clinical Negligence Claims, Agata Usewicz, head of the clinical negligence team at London law firm Hodge Jones & Allen, says:
+Commenting on today’s Department of Health consultation Introducing Fixed Recoverable Costs in Lower Value Clinical Negligence Claims, Agata Usewicz, head of the medical negligence team at London law firm Hodge Jones & Allen, says:

 “Many practitioners will be relieved that fixed recoverable costs will be capped at £25,000, rather than the £250,000 which had been mooted prior to the consultation being released.
 However, there remains a very real risk that vulnerable and already disadvantaged groups of people will simply not be able to access justice.